 As we recover from the turbulent economic times, the project manager job outlook is clearly improving.
 According to a study published by the Anderson Economic Group, an average of 1.2 million project management positions will need to be filled each year through 2016.

 This study found that while there are some areas that have scaled back, such as financial services and the automotive industry, many other fields are expanding, including healthcare, infrastructure development and green technologies.
-“The demand for project managers is definitely growing,” says Sheree Rulard, senior recruiting consultant for Beeline RPO, a workforce solutions firm with offices in the United States, United Kingdom and Canada.
+“The demand for project managers is definitely growing,” said Sheree Rulard, senior recruiting consultant for Beeline RPO, a workforce solutions firm with offices in the United States, United Kingdom and Canada.
 The two main factors contributing to this increased need for project managers are:

 In a recent CNNMoney.com survey listing the top 50 best jobs in America, IT Project Manager was ranked at number five.
 This could be a key opportunity for project managers all over the world.
 CNNMoney.com also reported that the 10-year job growth is expected to be 16% and graded it a B for job security, future growth and personal satisfaction.How many other fields can say that?